ruby/ruby/doc/ractor.md

 * (1-1) send/recv (push type)
   * `Ractor#send(obj)` (`Ractor#<<(obj)` is an aliases) send a message to the Ractor's incoming port.
 Incoming port is connected to the infinite size incoming queue so `Ractor#send` will never block.
-  * `Ractor.recv` dequeue a message from own incoming queue.
+  * `Ractor.recv` dequeue a message from its own incoming queue.
 If the incoming queue is empty, `Ractor.recv` calling will block.
 * (1-2) yield/take (pull type)
   * `Ractor.yield(obj)` send an message to a Ractor which are calling `Ractor#take` via outgoing port .
 If no Ractors are waiting for it, the `Ractor.yield(obj)` will block.
 If multiple Ractors are waiting for `Ractor.yield(obj)`, only one Ractor can receive the message.
   * `Ractor#take` receives a message which is waiting by `Ractor.yield(obj)` method from the specified Ractor.
 If the Ractor does not call `Ractor.yield` yet, the `Ractor#take` call will block.